ssqiao/DHH/README.md

 The compiling process is the same as caffe.
 You can refer to Caffe installation instructions.

 # Datasets
+We use YTC, PB and a subset with 200 subjects of UMDFaces dataset in our experiments.
+We have preprocessed these three datasets.
+You can download them here.
+As for COCO dataset, we use COCO 2014, which can be downloaded here (BaiduCloud drive).
+And in the future, we will provide a download link on google drive.
+After downloading, you need to covert them to the LMDB format which is a more efficient data storage technique.

+For video modality, you

+For image modality, you

 # Training
+We place the prototxt files .
+First, you need to download the AlexNet pre-trained model on ImageNet from here and move it to ./models/bvlc_reference_caffenet.
+Then, you can train the model for each dataset using the followling command

 # Evaluation
+You can evaluate the Mean Average Precision(MAP) result on each dataset using the followling command.

+We provide some trained models for each dataset for each code length in our experiment for evaluation.
+You can download them here if you want to use them.

 # Contact
 If you have any problem about our code, feel free to contact shishi.qiao@vipl.ict.ac.cn or describe your problem in Issues.